marigold-dev/gas-station/docs/src/library.md

 ```
 This method then prepares the HTTP request and sends it to the `/operation` endpoint of the API, which processes the operation.

-- `postOperations` also takes a `sender` and an array of `Operation`, allowing you to send multiple operations at once.
+- `postOperations` also takes a `sender` and an array of `Operation`, allowing you to send multiple
+  operations at once.
+These operations will be treated atomically by the API: if the simulation of
+  one operation fails, then they are all discarded.

-The `PermitContract` class allows the generation of a permit [TZIP-17](https://tzip.tezosagora.org/proposal/tzip-17) for a given contract.
+The `PermitContract` class allows the generation of a off-chain permit [TZIP-17](https://tzip.tezosagora.org/proposal/tzip-17) for a contract implementing TZIP-17.

 > A permit is an authorization to call a specific endpoint of a smart contract with a specified parameter on behalf of a given address.
 This authorization may have an expiration.
 It is particularly useful for handling FA tokens when the user has ownership (transfer, update_operation, approve).